Ilorin Kwara State, Nigeria Travel Guide

 While Ilorin is generally safer than some other major Nigerian cities, Petty crime (pickpocketing, bag snatching) and more serious crimes (armed robbery, kidnapping) may occur.
 Always be aware of your surroundings and avoid walking alone at night, especially in poorly lit or isolated areas.

-Access to healthcare in Ilorin includes public and private hospitals.
-The University of Ilorin Teaching Hospital (UITH) is a major public institution.
+Access to healthcare in Ilorin includes communal and individual hospitals.
+The Educational institution of Ilorin Teaching Hospital (UITH) is a major public institution.
 Private clinics generally bring better standards of care than public facilities, though they could still fall below international standards.
-Payment is often upfront, even in emergencies.
+Payment must be often upfront, even in emergencies.
 Ambulance services are limited and may lack reliability.

 Tap water generally not safe for consumption.
 Stick to bottled water with an unbroken seal, or boiled/treated water.
 Don't have ice.

-Exercise caution with street food; ensure it is cooked fresh and hot.
+Exercise caution with street food; ensure it is cooked new and hot.
 Avoid uncooked vegetables, unpeeled fruits (unless you peel them yourself), and uncovered food.

 Carry and use Hand sanitizer frequently, especially before meals.